learning-zone/javascript-basics/README.md

     <b><a href="#">↥ back to top</a></b>
 </div>

-## Q. In which case the function definition is not hoisted in JavaScript?
+## Q 2.5.
+In which case the function definition is not hoisted in JavaScript?

 Let us take the following **function expression**